-Thankfully, powdery mildew is readily treatable with a number of methods.
+Thankfully, mildew is readily treatable with a number of methods.
 I prefer using neem oil, which coats the leaves and protects them from mildew development.
 However, there’s a number of other organic methods which work just as well.

 You can read more about powdery mildew preventatives here.